Custom Logging

 @feature-hub/core

-To provide a custom logger to the FeatureAppManager
+To provide a custom logger to the FeatureAppManager and

-, the integrator can set the logger
+FeatureServiceRegistry, the integrator can set the logger option of the

-createFeatureHub
+createFeatureHub function:

 import {createFeatureHub} from '@feature-hub/core';